Toyós City

-City Village in Yoro Department, Honduras
+Village in Yoro Department, Honduras

 Nestled in Yoro Department, Toyós offers access to Honduran hill country, small coffee farms and weekend markets.
 Visitors pass through for regional food like baleadas, river walks and encounters with everyday agricultural life away from coastal resorts.

-Why Visit Toyós? #
+Why Visit Toyós?#

 Perched in Yoro Department, Toyós attracts travelers looking for rural Honduran life amid coffee country and river valleys rather than crowded tourist hubs.
 Local markets sell baleadas, fresh fruit and homemade cheeses, and conversations with vendors often touch on regional lore such as Yoro’s Rain of Fish.
 Rustic guesthouses and farm lanes open onto hiking trails and waterfalls, making it a good spot for low-key nature walks and cultural exchanges with small townspeople.

-Top Things to Do in Toyós
+Best Things to Do in Toyós#

 Toyós follows Honduras’s wet season (May-October) and a dry season (November-April); pick the dry months for reliable beach and road travel.
 The late dry months (March-May) are hottest.